replicatedhq/replicated-docs/docs/reference/kots-cli-restore-index.md

 # restore

-Restore full snapshots for disaster recovery, partial snapshots (the application and its metadata), or the admin console only.
+Restore full snapshots for disaster recovery, or do a partial restore of the application only or the admin console only.

 ### Usage